katalon-studio/katalon-studio.github.io/pages/katalon-studio/docs/screenshots-videos.md

 permalink: katalon-studio/docs/screenshots-videos.html
 ---

-Katalon Studio allows screenshot capturing and video recording during test execution.
-This feature helps you trace back where a test fails.
+With Katalon Studio, you can capture screenshots and record videos during test execution.
+This feature helps you identify the problem when a test fails.
 By doing so, you can debug the test script more effectively and quickly.

-In this manual, you will learn how to capture screenshots and record videos of test runs, where to find these artifacts and what are the options to use them for debugging.
+In this manual, you will learn how to capture screenshots and record videos of test runs and where to find these artifacts.

 ## Screenshots